 In 1972, the Administration on Aging, a division of the U.S. Department of Health and Human Services, established a grant program to fund gerontology programs in colleges and universities.
 This was the first federal program targeted specifically at education and training in aging issues.
 That same year, Syracuse University established the Gerontology Center, which in 2011 was renamed the Aging Studies Institute (ASI).

 ASI is a collaborative initiative of the Maxwell School of Citizenship & Public Affairs and the David B. Falk College of Sport and Human Dynamics.
-Its mission is to coordinate and promote aging-related research, training, and outreach at Syracuse University.
-With over 30 faculty affiliates from more than a dozen departments, ASI provides multi-disciplinary research and education that is relevant to almost every academic discipline on campus.
+Its mission is to coordinate and promote aging-related research and education at Syracuse University.
+With over 70 faculty affiliates from more than 17 departments, ASI provides multi-disciplinary research and education that is relevant to almost every academic discipline on campus.